 \section{Abstract}

-This paper studies an optimal control problem for an adoption–opinion model that couples innovation adoption with opinion formation on a multilayer network.
-Adoption spreads through social contagion and perceived benefits, while opinions evolve via social interactions and feedback from adoption levels.
-Individuals may abandon adoption due to dissatisfaction or external constraints, potentially hindering diffusion.
-We analyze system equilibria and their stability, identifying conditions under which adoption persists.
-We introduce a Model Predictive Control (MPC) strategy that dynamically adapts interventions to the predicted system evolution.
-Three types of control are compared: shaping opinions, acting on the adoption rate, and reducing dissatisfaction.
-Overall, MPC interventions outperform static constant control, achieving higher adoption at comparable or lower cost.
-These results highlight the potential of predictive, adaptive strategies to support sustainable behavior diffusion, offering policymakers scalable tools for effective interventions.
+In this paper, we propose a novel compartmental model combining the dynamics of adoption with opinion formation over a multilayer network, and moreover we address an optimal control problem within this context.
+Specifically, the diffusion of innovation is described within a framework that takes into account the effect of social imitation through an exposition network and the evolution of opinions due to social interactions.
+Individuals may also temporarily abandon the technology/service due to dissatisfaction or external constraints.
+The analysis of the equilibrium points and their stability allows us to analytically derive the necessary and sufficient conditions guaranteeing the persistence of adoption.
+Building on this result, we introduce a model predictive control (MPC) strategy that dynamically adapts interventions to the expected evolution of the system.
+Three types of policies are compared: policies aimed at influencing opinions, policies aimed at affecting the adoption rate through direct incentives, and interventions that improve the service/technology, leading to a reduction in individual dissatisfaction.
+Compared with optimal constant static control laws, the numerical results highlight the importance of accounting transient effects in order to increase the adoption at the same cost and the potential of predictive and adaptive strategies to support the sustainable diffusion of behaviors, offering policymakers scalable tools for effective interventions.